 Bronze is the perfect in-between hue, no matter your natural hair color—whether you're a blonde going darker or a brunette trying to lighten up a little, you're guaranteed to win the gold with a little bronze.
-(Sorry, we had to.)
+(Sorry, we had to).
+We reached out to the experts for more info on bronze hair and how to rock the look.

-Maintenance Level: Since bronze-colored highlights require less lifting than true-blonde highlights, grow-out is fairly soft.
-You can go as long as 3-4 months between appointments, depending on your base color and how fast your hair grows.
+Maintenance level: Since bronze-colored highlights require less lifting than true blonde highlights, grow-out is fairly soft.
+You can go as long as three to four months between appointments, depending on your base color and how fast your hair grows.

 Price: $150-$350, depending on whether you go for full or partial bronze highlights.